mattlangford/miniprof/README.md

 }
 ```
 Building the above code with `-DENABLE_PROFILING` and running will produce a CSV file at `/tmp/prof`.
 The `analysis.py`
 script can be used to view the results.
+Note that without defining `ENABLE_PROFILING`, there will be zero overhead and
+no output file generated.